 Yes, this is not a problem at all, our Norwich Van Hire can include overseas cover.
 If you would like to take your hire van or truck abroad, please contact our offices for a quotation.

 Unfortunately all vehicles, no matter how new, are prone to breaking down from time to time.
 If your vehicle does break down please contact our offices as soon as possible and we shall arrange for repair or recovery to be carried out as soon as possible wherever you are in the United Kingdom.
-If our offices are closed there are contact numbers on the answer machine for 24 hour assistance of which the main out of hours contact number can be found on the key tag of the vehicle.
+If our dedicated service centre is closed there are contact numbers on the answer machine for 24 hour assistance of which the main out of hours contact number can be found on the key tag of the vehicle.
 All vans up to 3.5 Ton are covered by RAC or manufacturer breakdown assistance.
 Vehicles above 3.5 Ton are covered by the manufacturers breakdown assistance.

 Our policy with fuel is that the vehicle leaves our premises full and is expected to be returned full of fuel.
 This is the easiest way for both parties, meaning that you will only pay for the fuel that you use.